ContentGardeningStudio/djangoexampleapp/README.md

 ## TODO

-- Use django-split-settings
-- Use dotenv for project's secrets
+- Use env vars for project's secrets
-- Add templates + style, using https://github.com/radiac/django-style
 - Add optional social login, using https://github.com/pennersr/django-allauth
 - Move to `uv` for project management
 - Add Dockerfile